-- Satisfy the general requirements for admission to the College. - Obtain credits in high School Algebra, English and Chemistry. - Interview with the Respiratory therapy faculty. - Job shadow with a Respiratory therapist at a hospital.
+- Satisfy the general requirements for admission to the college. - Obtain credits in High School Algebra, English and Chemistry. - Interview with the Respiratory Therapy faculty.

-The Respiratory therapy application process is competitive.
-Applications must be complete at the latest by June 1st.
+The Respiratory Therapy application process is competitive.
 The class will be chosen in 2 stages.
-Early admissions will be examined and scored on March 1st, and part of the class will be chosen at this time.
-The remaining class seats will be chosen by June 1st.
-If the class still has seats remaining, a final review and selection will take place by August 1st
+Early admissions will be examined and scored on February 1st and part of the class will be chosen at this time.
+The remaining class seats will be chosen by June 15th.
+If the class still has seats remaining, a final review and selection will take place by August 1st.
+All applicants not selected that year will be advised and placed on a waiting list for the following year.